Common Worms and Parasites in Dogs: Types, Risks, and Prevention

 During the dog's yearly visit to the veterinarian, a fecal sample can be checked for worms at the same time as the dog is tested for heartworms.

-Hookworms are also common in dogs and can be especially dangerous because they bite into the intestinal lining of the dog and suck blood.
-If untreated, hookworm infestations can result in potentially life threatening blood loss, weakness, and malnutrition.
+Hookworms are also common in dogs and can be especially dangerous because they burrow into the intestinal lining and suck blood.
+If untreated, hookworm infestations can be serious, resulting in blood loss, weakness, and malnutrition.

 Sadly, humans can also be affected when larvae penetrate the skin.
-If hookworm larvae penetrate the skin they can cause "cutaneous larval migrans", a potentially serious and scarring inflammation results.
-These infections often occur when people walk barefoot in contaminated areas, or gardening in areas where pets and other dogs have deposited their feces.
+If hookworm larvae penetrate the skin, they can cause "cutaneous larval migrans", a potentially serious and scarring inflammation.
+These infections often occur when people walk barefoot in contaminated areas or garden in areas where pets and other dogs have deposited their feces.

 The larvae produce severe itching and tunnel-like red areas as they pass through the skin.
 Symptoms that the dog may show include bloody diarrhea, weight loss, anemia, and progressive weakness.